alessgorgo/SimpleCrypt/README.md

 # Documentation

 ## Overview
-**Encryptix** is a lightweight terminal-based tool for encrypting and decrypting files and directories using **AES-256** encryption.
-Packaged as a shell script (`Encryptix.sh`), it offers a simple and secure method for protecting sensitive data directly from the command line.
-With password-based encryption using **Argon2id** for enhanced security, user-friendly logging, and backup functionalities, Encryptix makes security easier to manage.
+**SimpleCrypt** is a lightweight terminal-based tool for encrypting and decrypting files and directories using **AES-256** encryption.
+Packaged as a shell script (`SimpleCrypt.sh`), it offers a simple and secure method for protecting sensitive data directly from the command line.
+With password-based encryption using **Argon2id** for enhanced security, user-friendly logging, and backup functionalities, SimpleCrypt makes security easier to manage.

 ---